ducktors/Valkeyrie/docs/guides/getting-started.md

 }
 ```

-Or use explicit resource management:
+Or use explicit resource management (on Node.js v24):

 ```typescript
 await using db = await Valkeyrie.open('./app.db');